Thuynh808/Breach-Tracker/README.md

 ## Conclusion

-Building Breach Tracker was a solid hands-on experience into AWS infrastructure, automation, and debugging real-world deployment issues.
-I ran into countless networking misconfigurations, IAM headaches, and API Gateway problems.
-Solving them gave me a stronger understanding of ECS, ALB, API Gateway, Terraform, and Ansible.

-The greatest highlight is integrating **private and public services** which required careful routing, security group tuning, and IAM permissions to balance security and functionality.
+Building Breach Tracker was a valuable hands-on experience with AWS infrastructure, automation, and debugging deployment issues.
+Using `depends_on` in Terraform ensured resources were created in the correct order, avoiding errors.
+A key highlight was integrating `private` and `public` services, requiring careful routing, security group tuning, and IAM adjustments.

-Now, I have a fully automated system that fetches and serves breach data while reinforcing best practices in networking, security, and infrastructure-as-code.
-There’s always room for improvement, but for now, I’m happy with how everything came together. 🚀
+The system now fetches and serves breach data while following best practices in networking, security, and infrastructure-as-code.
+Future improvements could include HTTPS with TLS/SSL certificates and a Web Application Firewall (WAF), but for now, I’m happy with how everything came together. 🚀

 > Note: Run `cleanup.sh` to delete all resources